Monday 27 May 2024

 The other day the Chef was talking about his childhood drives through France with his parents and his younger brother.
 Of course that was before the splendid motorway network was built with its service stations full of all sorts of interesting products to buy.
 He was bemoaning the serious lack of nougat on sale these days.
 I don’t like nougat myself, but I know a lot of people who love it.
 And it is disappointing to see shelves which used to be stocked with nougat filled with American sweets instead.
 There are an awful lot of British crisps on sale too.
 You know I am always on the lookout for French snacks and not something I could pick up at the local supermarket.

 It seems his journeys over the years have been full of nougat, and, what has never been mentioned before, caramel covered peanuts.
 I couldn’t find any nougat, but I was pleased to find this packet of salted caramel peanuts.
-The Chef was not impressed.
+The Chef was not excited.
 He said it wasn’t what he had meant.
 Because he meant peanuts with a hard brown coating.

 I opened the packet anyway and I think this is a delicious little packet of peanutty goodness.
 Nice quality peanuts, not small or hard, and slathered in shiny, slightly sticky salted caramel.
 Yum!
 Very, very moreish.
 I ate rather a lot of them.